Ajitwaman980/BookRental-Backend/README.md

 - Search books by title or author (case-insensitive, partial match)
 - Rate limiting to prevent DoS attacks
 - Middleware for authentication and authorization
+- Rent a book for a specific number of days

 ---